Thursday, January 18, 2007

 In a large bowl, whisk the oat flour, pastry flour, baking powder, baking soda, salt, nutmeg, and cinnamon together well.
 Add the soymilk, water, lemon juice, oil, and vanilla.
 Stir briefly, just to mix-- lumps are okay.
 (This batter is a little more runny than ordinary pancake batter.)

-Heat a non-stick griddle or large nonstick skillet (or a nonstick electric griddle, which cooks very evenly), or a well-seasoned cast iron griddle (or pre-seasoned), over high heat.
-When it's hot (drops of water dance on the surface when sprinkled on, the disappear quickly), turn it down to medium-high (I usually turn my electric griddle to 325 degrees F).
+Heat a nonstick electric griddle (which cooks very evenly), or a well-seasoned cast iron griddle or skillet, over high heat.
+When it's hot (drops of water dance on the surface when sprinkled on, the disappear quickly), turn it down to medium-high (about 325 degrees F for electric griddle).
 Spray with a little oil from a pump sprayer.
 Spoon the batter onto the surface, not crowding, because they spread a little.
 You can make small pancakes, about 4" across , or larger ones, whichever you prefer.

 Sprinkle a few blueberries over the top of the pancake immediately after forming the pancake batter in the pan.